 Design is part art and part science.
-You’re applying your skills and knowledge to solve specific problems and, very often, to support the goals of your clients as well as your end users.
-At each stage of a project, designers should receive—and should welcome—thoughtful feedback that will help them arrive at an optimal design solution.
+Designers apply their skills and knowledge to solve specific problems and support a client’s goals as well as those of the product’s end-users.
+To this end, at each stage of a project, designers should solicit (and welcome!) thoughtful design critiques that will help them arrive at an optimal design solution.

 Being receptive to feedback, however, is its own challenge.
-You’re putting your own thought process and creativity up for critique, often by a mixture of fellow designers and laymen alike—yikes.
-To stay cool, you must learn to not take any reasonable design critique personally.
-To make it useful, you must be able to interpret, assess, and take design feedback to apply it strategically to your process.
+Personal thought processes and creativity are up for critique by fellow designers as well as laymen.
+However, to be effective, designers need to learn not to take any reasonable design critique personally.
+For it to be useful, they must be able to interpret, assess, and apply it strategically to their process.

-Getting quality feedback is essential to the collaborative, iterative design process.
-And the best way to ensure the feedback you receive is useful is to start with a killer presentation.
-Nothing will derail a meeting like a confusing detail that spurs a seemingly unending tangential discussion that has nothing to do with your design in the first place.
+Getting quality design feedback is essential to the collaborative, iterative design process.
+Moreover, the best way to ensure that the feedback is useful is to start with a killer design review presentation.
+A confusing or ambiguous detail can derail a meeting and spark a long, tangential discussion that has nothing to do with the design or the issue at hand.

-When you are soliciting for website design feedback on a particular solution or trying to foment meaningful discussion about an element of your design, your presentation sets the stage.
-A great presentation illustrates not only your solution, but connects your audience to the process by which you came to your solution.
-If you’re looking to your audience to weigh in on a number of choices or to offer ideas you haven’t thought of, your presentation should cover the journey so far and present the problem you need help solving.
+When soliciting design feedback on a particular solution, or trying to cultivate a meaningful discussion about an element of a design, the presentation sets the stage.
+An excellent presentation not only illustrates the solution but connects the audience to the process that was used to get there.
+If the audience is asked to weigh in on several choices or to offer fresh ideas, the presentation should present the problem that needs solving, as well as cover the journey so far.

-The presentation format should be compatible with any collaboration platforms and tools you and your team are using to share designs.
-Have you and your stakeholders been swapping static PDFs back and forth with minimal live discussion?
-Consider adding interstitial slides and notes to your presentation that will guide a reader in your absence and invite them to add comments.
-If you’re using a collaboration tool like Red Pen, then you will have more real-time opportunities to guide your audience through your thought process.
+The design review presentation format should be compatible with all the collaboration platforms and tools being used to share designs.
+Have stakeholders and the team been swapping static PDFs back and forth with minimal live discussion?
+Consider adding interstitial slides and notes that will guide a reader if they are working independently, and invite them to add comments.
+If using a collaboration tool like Red Pen, then there will be more real-time opportunities to guide the audience through the thought process.

-Here are a few tips to help you prepare a presentation that will invite and encourage your audience to give you valuable feedback:
+Here are a few tips to help prepare a presentation that will encourage an audience to give valuable feedback:

 1. Play to Your Audience